nus-cs2103-AY1617S2/addressbook-level3/doc/DeveloperGuide.md

 **Extensions**

 2a.
 The list is empty
 > Use case ends

 3a.
 The given index is invalid
 > 3a1.
 AddressBook shows an error message <br>
   Use case resumes at step 2

+#### Use case: Rename tag

+**MSS**

+1. User requests to list all tags in the Address Book.
+2. Address Book shows a list of all tags.
+3. User requests to rename a specific tag and provides the new tag name.
+4. Address Book displays a list of persons with that particular tag.
+5. Address Book requests for confirmation.
+6. User confirms rename operation.
+7. Address Book renames tag.
+Use case ends.

+**Extensions**

+2a.
+The list is empty
+> Use case ends.

+2b.
+User requests to find a list of persons with a particular tag.
+> 2b1.
+Address Book shows persons with the tag.
+  Use case resumes from step 3.

+3a.
+The tag specified by the User does not exist.
+> 3a1.Address Book shows an error message.
+  Use case ends.

+6a.
+User chooses to cancel the operation.
+> 6a1.
+Address Book requests to confirm the cancellation.
+  6a2.
+User confirms the cancellation.
+  Use case ends.

 ## Appendix C : Non Functional Requirements

 1. Should work on any [mainstream OS](#mainstream-os) as long as it has Java 8 or higher installed.